Delivery of Development Results

 It looks at how government and development institutions should produce and deliver knowledge products and services (KPS) that enable citizens and stakeholders to act and thereby produce development results.
 It also reflects the fact that KM in the public and development sectors is more complex than that for the private sector.
 In the former, KM is applied in an environment of multiple actors with varying interests and changing power relations.
 Development institutions have less control over outcomes compared to public agencies and private corporations.
 Management interventions are designed and implemented in systems that are more open and porous compared to those in the private sector.

-This course consists of two lessons each week.
+This course consists of two lessons and two to four KM exercises each week.
 The first lesson is on basic KM concepts and principles, followed by a second lesson on their applications in the public and development sectors.
 The participants are engaged in group learning as they answer and interact – with each other and together with the Course Mentor – on discussion questions at the end of each lesson.
-The course will require a total of about two hours per week on the part of each participant who can access the course website at any time during the week.
+The course will require a total of about two to three hours per week on the part of each participant who can access the course website at any time during the week.

 The online Course Mentors are Dr. Serafin Talisayon and Dr. Daan Boom.